 Despite the setback, they expanded their product range to include can coolers and a bag to carry all your tech gadgets.
 You can buy their products on Phoozy.com, Amazon, Best Buy, and Walmart.

-Most of their products have an average rating of over 4 stars on Amazon.
+Most of the products have an average rating above 4 stars on Amazon.
 The reviews are mostly positive, and the same goes for their sales.
 Phoozy’s annual revenue is estimated to be $4 to $5 million and is currently valued at $6 million.